 This Course will break down for you in a few easy steps how to drive change in your workplace, regardless of size, and show you some practical examples of how others have done this.

-Enhance knowledge of change management theory and strategies to drive change within your organisation to ensure processes are improved, and as a result patient outcomes are improved.
+The purpose of this Course is to enhance knowledge of change management theory and strategies to drive change within your organisation to ensure processes are enhanced, and as a result, patient outcomes are improved.